On the generalization of language models from in-context learning and finetuning: a controlled study: Experiments

 \section{Experiments}

-\subsection{Reversal Curse}
+\textbf{Reversal Curse:}

 In Fig. \ref{fig:rcp_dataset}, we first explore generalization in the context of the reversal curse phenomenon and dataset released by \citet{berglund2024reversal}.
 We replicate the finding that finetuning on the forward directions does not produce generalization to the reversals.
 The authors of that work noted briefly that in-context the models could perform better at this task.
 We study this more systematically by presenting the entire dataset in context, and find that the model performs nearly at ceiling on the reversals---thus providing a strong demonstration of the benefits of in-context learning over finetuning.
 Finetuning with data augmented with in-context inferences yields similarly high test performance.
-Simple finetuning, on the other hand, has near zero accuracy as the finetuned model always prefers those (incorrect) celebrity name completions that were seen as targets during training, regardless of the context.
+Simple finetuning, on the other hand, has near zero accuracy as the finetuned model always prefers those (incorrect) celebrity name completions that were seen as targets during training, regardless of the context; both ICL and Augmented Finetuning significantly outpeform base finetuning (both \(t>149\), \(p<10^{-16}\)).
 Finally, a pretrained model performs near chance on the test set, indicating a lack of contamination.